wongsingfo/comp-sys/docs/prog-lang/prog-lang.md

 _minimal typing_: assign each typable term its smallest possible type.

+syntax-directed rules: each rule can be "read from bottom to top"

+- input position: all metavariables appearing in the premises also appear in the conclusion (not syntax-directed)
+- output position: all metavariables appearing in the conclusion also appear in the premises (syntax-directed)

 ## Type Variable

-S > t: type t is an instance of type scheme S
+`S > t`: type t is an instance of type scheme S

 ## Polymorphism